Bash on Ubuntu on Windows: What Works and What Doesn't

 C:\Users\KahWee\AppData\Local\lxss\rootfs\etc

 Don't edit these files from Windows.
-I tried editing config files using Windows Notepad, and they disappeared from the Linux side.
+I edited config files with Windows Notepad, and they disappeared from the Linux side.
 The file system translation layer doesn't handle concurrent access from both sides.

-This is a deal-breaker for some workflows.
-You can't edit code in Visual Studio Code (Windows) and run it in Bash (Linux) reliably if the files live in the Linux file system.
+This breaks a key workflow.
+You can't edit code in Visual Studio Code (Windows) and run it in Bash (Linux) reliably when the files live in the Linux file system.

 Accessing Windows drives